Linear

 Message Claude...

-Tools your Linear agent reaches for, scoped per user.
+Tools your engineering agent reaches for on Linear, scoped per user.

 CALL ANY TOOL